Gå till huvudinnehållet

 or

-2. Publish in a hybrid journal that has a "transformative agreement".
+2. Publish in a hybrid journal which is included in an ÅAU transformative agreement with the publisher.
 Read more about publication arrangements for ÅAU researchers here.

 • Inform the journal when you submit the article that the AAM/VoR is licensed with a CC license (primarily CC BY) because the funder mandates it.